makesoftwaresafe/golang-target/README.md

-This is a golang target
+This is simple golang program for use with mayhem to detect crashes and defects.